 Not everybody has what it takes to be a community constable.
 You need to be an honest and respected leader with a strong understanding of your local people.

-To learn more about the entry requirements for applying as a community constable with SA Police, contact our Aboriginal and Torres Strait Islander employee coordinator on 7322 3353 or direct on 0408 702 810.
+To learn more about the entry requirements for applying as a community constable with SA Police, contact our Aboriginal and Torres Strait Islander employee coordinator on 7322 3353.

 Or apply now for the chance to make a real difference in your community.